wahani/dat/README.md

 - You probably have to rewrite all your dplyr / data.table code once you put it inside a package.
 I.e. working around non standard evaluation or find another way to satisfy R CMD check.
 And you don't like that.
+- dplyr is not respecting the class of the object it operates on; the class attribute changes on-the-fly.
+- Neither dplyr nor data.table is playing nice with S4, but you really, really want a S4 *data.table* or *tbl_df*.
 - You like currying as in rlist and purrr.
 - You find it annoying that you constantly have to switch between lapply, vapply and mapply (and other map functions).